GaggleAMP/cryptonite/README.md

     attr_encrypted :secret, :another_secret

-The library operates by overriding `read_attribute` and `write_attribute` methods, intercepting with the encryption / decryption of the attribute value.
+The library operates by serializing the fields with a custom encoder that will do encryption / decryption of the attribute value.

 In order to encrypt the data the library should be provided with the public key path, and respectively in order to decrypt them it requires the private key path along with its password.
-Currently, those settings are set only in the environment, using the variable names `PUBLIC_KEY_FILE`, `PRIVATE_KEY_FILE` and `PRIVATE_KEY_PASSWORD`.
+Those settings can be set either in the environment, using the variable names `PUBLIC_KEY`, `PRIVATE_KEY` and `PRIVATE_KEY_PASSWORD`, or be passed as options to the `attr_encrypted` method:

+    attr_encrypted :secret, public_key: File.read('public_key.pem')
+    attr_encrypted :another_secret, private_key: 'private_key.pem', private_key_password: 'test'
+    attr_encrypted :yet_another_secret, key_pair: :get_key_method

 If an application does not need to retrieve the encrypted information it is not required for the private key settings to be defined.
-However, please note that during development the `inspect` method does call the `read_attribute` method and hence it will fail if a private key is not provided.

-Moreover, please note that ActiveRecord methods that operate massively on records do not use the `read_attribute` and `write_attribute` methods and so encryption / decryption does not take place there.
+Moreover, please note that ActiveRecord methods that operate massively on records do not use the serialization features and so encryption / decryption does not take place there.
 This is by design.

 ## Key Generation